misakey/backend/docs/guides/sdk-integration.md

 ## General Considerations

-Misakey aims at helping every website and application to get a clean user management and personal data management.

-Most of the processing in Misakey technolory is done by the Misakey services, which you can either host yourself or consume as a SaaS (see [the CMS integration guide](/guides/cms-integration.md)).
+Most of the processing in Misakey technology is done by the Misakey services, which you can either host yourself or consume as a SaaS (see [the CMS integration guide](/guides/cms-integration.md)).
 Now all you have to do for your application to communicate with the Misakey services is to use one of our SDKs.

-Since everything we do is open source, if you have the right skills you can even develop your own SDK!
+Do not hesitate to develop your own SDK or contribute to existing ones!

-## Whatdo Misakey SDKs Do ?
+## What does Misakey SDKs do?

 ### Frontend SDK